privacy-scaling-explorations/sonobe-docs/src/design/nova-decider-onchain.md

 Total: 3 * (x + 80) + 1000 + 2634 + 4_967_155 + 5_146_236 + 7708

-eg: for a circuit of `500k` constraints the decider circuit would take aproximately `11.6M` constraints.
+eg: for a circuit of `500k` constraints the decider circuit would take approximately `11.6M` constraints.

 As can be seen, most of the costs come from the Pedersen commitments verification and the $U_{EC,d}$ relation